CaramelDunes/prodinfo_gen/README.md

 Limitations
 ===========

-Of course, as we do not have Nintendo's private keys, the generated files.
+Of course, as we do not have Nintendo's private keys, the generated files can't be perfect.

 What *should* work with a **"from scratch"** PRODINFO:
  - Booting